Midich/42ft_printf/README.md

 # Instructions

-To compile the library simply run `make`, if you want to recompile `make re` and to clean run `make clean` or `make fclean` if you want to also delete generated library
+To compile the library simply run `make`, if you want to recompile `make re` and to clean run `make clean` or `make fclean` if you, also, want to delete generated library

 # Resources